5-minute read

 At a very high level, I see two reactions when privacy regulations are mentioned.
 One is the ostrich stance, i.e., they refuse to look at it in hopes it will go away (which, BTW, even ostriches know won’t work).
 The other is the classic FUD (fear, uncertainty, and doubt) reaction, which is more akin to the ostrich approach given that looking the problem square in the I’s and T’s will dispel most of those responses.
 To be honest, there is a third reaction that is actually much more prevalent: the “I got this covered” reaction, which is usually far from the truth.
 If all this sounds a bit cynical, it isn’t meant to be.
 It is meant to get the attention of those that are either cynical or complacent about privacy and invoke another reaction: hope.

-If wishes were results …
+If data privacy wishes were results …

 Hope sometimes comes with wishes, and my wish is that more enterprises approach privacy holistically.
 It is a wish because those three groups I mentioned in the first paragraph (and, to be fair, there is a fourth group that is completely and competently managing privacy … and I don’t get to meet them because of the nature of my job) all have something in common beyond being exposed to current and future regulations: they take a very siloed approach to addressing the issue.